-Though Mitchell's original record held for just over 18 years, the 2000s proved to be an active decade for Donkey Kong world records, with six undisputed change-overs (along with four intervening scores submitted by Steve Wiebe that were ultimately unverified due to issues that will be summarized below).
+Though Mitchell's original record held for just over 18 years, the 2000s proved to be an active decade for Donkey Kong world records, with six undisputed change-overs (along with four intervening scores submitted by Steve Wiebe that were ultimately unverified or "de-verified" due to issues that will be summarized below).

 The following table shows all of the world record-setting scores, whether or not (ultimately) verified and approved by Twin Galaxies.